What to Wear in the Okavango Delta – Botswana Style Guide

 What’s the dress code in Botswana?

 Locals appreciate visitors who dress modestly and respectfully, so leave your revealing outfits at home and opt for clothing that covers your skin.
-Also, when you pair modest clothing with a good bug spray, you’ll avoid getting bit, so it’s a win-win!
+Also, when you pair modest clothing with a good bug spray, you’ll avoid getting bit.

 What colors do I avoid on a safari in the Okavango Delta?

-First, bright and flashy colors can startle wildlife, so avoid these if you can.
-Second, whites can also get dirty quickly in the bush, so make sure the whites you bring are easily washable.
-Third (and most importantly), avoid camouflage-patterned clothing, which is only permitted for the army and is illegal for anyone else.
-At this point, you’re probably wondering: Kim, what can I wear?
-It’s simple: stick to earthy tones (khaki, olive, or beige).
+Bright and flashy colors can startle wildlife, so avoid these if you can.
+Whites can also get dirty quickly in the bush, so make sure the whites you bring are easily washable.
+Avoid camouflage-patterned clothing, which is only permitted for the army and is illegal for anyone else.
+At this point, you’re probably wondering: what can I wear?
+It’s simple: stick to earthy tones (white, khaki, olive, or beige).

 Is it okay to wear jeans or leggings on a safari?